cristian-guerrero/legion-go-tricks/README.md

 - Due to it's read-only root OS, it's harder to do more comprehensive tinkering
   - e.g. running a custom Linux kernel, etc
+- slow OS install + OS updates, they take a long time

 ## ChimeraOS